 1. Know what you want and prepare yourself for what could happen in between

-You know how some people categorize the kind of traveller that they are?
+Do you know how some people categorize the kind of traveler that they are?
 Some love to immerse themselves in the place’s culture, others want to explore unspoiled territories while the adrenaline-seekers look for the heart-pumping activities they can do.

-Whether you love to just simply lie on the beach or go for extreme water sports, Cebu is one of the best choices in the list.
+Whether you love to just simply lie on the beach or go for extreme water sports, Cebu is one of the best choices on the list.
 It offers different treats for travelers.

 For beach lovers like me, you can definitely take advantage of the island’s long stretch of coastline with its turquoise sea blending perfectly with the shore.
 I personally love Lambug Beach in Badian because it gives you a sense of being away from home – with no tourists staying up late at night.
 No nightlife, just the combination of serenity and relaxation.

 But even if you just love to stay on the beach, Cebu’s wide array of activities will awaken the adventure junkie in you.
 My friend, Larmie tried canyoneering at the famous Kawasan Falls in Badian while I opted not to because of a recent rib injury.
 I actually thought of not doing any water sport because well, I was too scared.
 However, the life force in me pushed me to go out there and face my greatest fear – deep water.
 In the end, I went to see and swim with the whale sharks in Oslob.